West Sonoma County Enhanced Infrastructure Financing District

 What is a Public Financing Authority?

-The West Sonoma County Public Financing Authority consists of three members of the Board of Supervisors and two public members.
-All members are appointed by the Board and serve at its discretion until successors are selected.
+The composition of the PFA includes three members of the Board of Supervisors and two public members, all appointed by the Board.
+Members serve at the pleasure of the Board until a successor is appointed.

 How does an EIFD finance projects?